CyberArk Software (NASDAQ:CYBR) Updates Q2 2022 Earnings Guidance

 CyberArk Software (NASDAQ:CYBR – Get Rating) updated its second quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of -$0.37–$0.25 for the period, compared to the consensus earnings per share estimate of -$0.27.
 The company issued revenue guidance of $135.00 million-$141.00 million, compared to the consensus revenue estimate of $136.97 million.CyberArk Software also updated its FY 2022 guidance to -$0.92–$0.60 EPS.

-A number of research analysts have commented on the company.
-JMP Securities began coverage on CyberArk Software in a research note on Tuesday, February 22nd.
-They issued a buy rating and a $175.00 target price on the stock.
-Needham & Company LLC upgraded CyberArk Software from a hold rating to a buy rating and set a $195.00 price target for the company in a research note on Friday, February 11th.
-Stephens began coverage on CyberArk Software in a research note on Wednesday.
-They set an overweight rating and a $170.00 price target for the company.
-Morgan Stanley upped their price target on CyberArk Software from $186.00 to $191.00 and gave the stock an overweight rating in a research note on Friday, February 11th.
-Finally, Mizuho decreased their price target on CyberArk Software from $205.00 to $180.00 in a research note on Friday, May 13th.
-Three investment analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company currently has a consensus rating of Buy and an average price target of $180.16.
+A number of equities analysts have recently commented on the stock.
+Stifel Nicolaus cut their target price on shares of CyberArk Software from $210.00 to $168.00 in a research note on Friday, May 13th.
+KeyCorp started coverage on shares of CyberArk Software in a report on Monday, April 4th.
+They set an overweight rating and a $217.00 price objective for the company.
+Stephens initiated coverage on shares of CyberArk Software in a report on Wednesday, May 25th.
+They issued an overweight rating and a $170.00 price target for the company.
+Guggenheim cut their price objective on shares of CyberArk Software from $225.00 to $182.00 and set a buy rating on the stock in a research report on Friday, February 11th.
+Finally, Barclays boosted their price target on shares of CyberArk Software from $190.00 to $215.00 and gave the stock an overweight rating in a research report on Friday, February 11th.
+Three analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company has an average rating of Buy and a consensus price target of $180.16.

-A number of hedge funds have recently added to or reduced their stakes in the stock.
-Mackenzie Financial Corp lifted its position in CyberArk Software by 5.9% during the 1st quarter.
-Mackenzie Financial Corp now owns 1,918 shares of the technology company’s stock worth $324,000 after buying an additional 107 shares in the last quarter.
-EverSource Wealth Advisors LLC acquired a new position in CyberArk Software during the 4th quarter worth about $26,000.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp lifted its position in CyberArk Software by 16.8% during the 1st quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 1,390 shares of the technology company’s stock worth $235,000 after buying an additional 200 shares in the last quarter.
-Charles Schwab Investment Management Inc. raised its holdings in CyberArk Software by 1.0% during the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 19,957 shares of the technology company’s stock worth $3,459,000 after purchasing an additional 200 shares during the last quarter.
-Finally, American International Group Inc. raised its holdings in CyberArk Software by 4.3% during the 1st quarter.
-American International Group Inc. now owns 5,846 shares of the technology company’s stock worth $987,000 after purchasing an additional 241 shares during the last quarter.
-89.52% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds have recently bought and sold shares of the stock.
+EverSource Wealth Advisors LLC bought a new stake in shares of CyberArk Software during the fourth quarter worth about $26,000.
+Covestor Ltd acquired a new position in shares of CyberArk Software during the first quarter worth approximately $73,000.
+Eaton Vance Management raised its position in shares of CyberArk Software by 36.7% during the first quarter.
+Eaton Vance Management now owns 1,230 shares of the technology company’s stock worth $207,000 after purchasing an additional 330 shares during the period.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp raised its position in shares of CyberArk Software by 16.8% during the first quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 1,390 shares of the technology company’s stock worth $235,000 after purchasing an additional 200 shares during the period.
+Finally, Kingsview Wealth Management LLC bought a new stake in CyberArk Software during the fourth quarter worth $259,000.
+89.52% of the stock is owned by institutional investors and hedge funds.

 CyberArk Software Company Profile (Get Rating)